plone/training/viewlets_1.rst

     A viewlet is not a view but a snippet of html and logic that can be put in various places in the site.
 These places are called ``viewletmanager``.

 * Inspect existing viewlets and their managers by going to http://localhost:8080/Plone/@@manage-viewlets.
-* We already customized a viewlet (:file:`collophon.pt`).
+* We already customized a viewlet (:file:`colophon.pt`).
 Now we add a new one.
 * Viewlets don't save data (portlets do)
-* Viewlets have no user-interface (portlets do)
+* Viewlets have no user interface (portlets do)

 .. _viewlets1-social2-label:

-social-viewlet
+Social viewlet
 --------------

 .. only:: not presentation

-    Let's add a link to the site that uses the information that we collected using the social-behavior.
+    Let's add a link to the site that uses the information that we collected using the social behavior.

 We register the viewlet in :file:`browser/configure.zcml`.